 Anyway, tune back in next week for some thoughts on how the film worked overall, and how its example could be applied to your own work!

-What’re your favourite moments from Act One?
+What’re your favourite moments from Act Three?

 What’s the most memorable post-Low Point turnabout you’ve seen in a film?